yunseo-kim/yunseo-kim.github.io/_posts/en/2024-06-29-how-to-auto-translate-posts-with-the-claude-3.5-sonnet-api-1.md

 to <lang>{target_lang}</lang> while preserving the format.</task>
 ```

-> When calling the Claude API, the {source_lang} and {target_lang} placeholders in the prompt are filled with source and target language variables respectively through Python script's f-string functionality.
+> When calling the Claude API, the {source_lang} and {target_lang} in the prompt are replaced with the source language and target language variables, respectively, through the f-string feature of the Python script.
 {: .prompt-info }

-#### Requirements Specification and Examples (How)
+#### Specifying Requirements and Examples (How)
-For simple tasks, the previous steps might be sufficient to get the desired results, but for complex tasks requiring additional explanation may be needed.
+For simple tasks, the previous steps might be sufficient to get the desired results, but for complex tasks, additional explanations may be needed.

-When requirements are complex and numerous, listing them with topic sentences rather than fully describing each item improves readability and makes it easier to understand for readers (whether human or language model).
-Also, providing examples can be helpful if needed.
+When requirements are complex and numerous, it's more readable and easier to understand (whether for humans or language models) to list them in a top-down manner rather than describing each item in detail.
+Also, providing examples if necessary can be helpful.
 In this case, the following conditions were added:

 ##### Handling YAML Front Matter